 Check this step-by-step tutorial for how to download the extracted data.

 Congrats!
-You've done a good job making this far and working your way to becoming the next web scraping expert.
+You've done a good job of making this far and working your way to becoming the next web scraping expert.
 We hope this is not the end of your learning but the beginning of your web scraping journey.

 If you have any questions, whether they are task-related, web scraping-related, or service-related, let us help.
 The Octoparse team is proud of being part of your web scraping experience.